LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting-reporting.md

 3. Add the sum of the values in the two “transfer” metrics to the value of the NO. OF CONVERSATIONS HANDLED metric on the Messaging Performance Dashboard.
 4. The result should equal the total number in the Excel report.

-## Why aren’t Report Builder dashboard filters working?
+## Why aren’t Analytics Builder dashboard filters working?

-When you set/change filters on the Report Builder dashboards, there is no noticeable impact to the dashboard data.
+When you set/change filters on the Analytics Builder dashboards, there is no noticeable impact to the dashboard data.

 ### Cause: